 buy me a coffee on Ko-fi, or

-We find that you only really need to buy a lot of stationary items in the first year of a school.
-If that’s you then check out two of my favourite companies for stationary supplies; Klee Paper and Jiminy.ie .
-Both stock a range of refillable, toxin-free, recycled stationary items that are more sustainable than what you’ll find on the high street and at very competitive prices too.
+Thankfully this year I’ve very little to buy but if you’re in the market for back-to-school supplies you might want to check out some planet positive supplies from two one of my favourite companies; Klee Paper and Jiminy.ie They stock a range of refillable, toxin-free, recycled stationary items that are more sustainable than what you’ll find on the high street and at very competitive prices too.

 When ordering books I try to buy second-hand, which is why I generally order from book stores that offer that option.
 You can find a list of such stores in my article Second-hand Stores in Ireland.